 My book club’s play for June was Gogol’s Inspector General.
 This farce is a very quick read that lampoons corruption in the provinces of pre-Revolution Russia.
 In its day, it probably packed quite a punch.
 Now it seems too far-fetched.
 I could predict the ending right from the set up.
 None of the characters grabbed me.
 I could appreciate the boldness and importance of this play in a previous era, but it’s not as enduring as Chekov.
 I wish we’d have read one of his plays.
 I need compelling characters.

-- 19th Century American Lit book lovers book review British Lit British literature Children's Lit Christianity classic contemporary drama essay fiction French Lit historical fiction history humor Library and Information Science memoir Nobel Prize non-fiction poetry postaweek quotation Russian Literature Uncategorized World Lit writers Writers' Almanac YA
+- 19th Century American Lit book lovers book review British Lit British literature Children's Lit Christianity classic contemporary drama essay fiction French Lit historical fiction history humor Library and Information Science memoir mystery Nobel Prize non-fiction poetry postaweek quotation Travel Writing Uncategorized World Lit writers Writers' Almanac

 My Book Shelf